ratava/fit/README.md

-# fit
+# fit.py
 Firewall Inspection Tester

 Author: Alex Harvey, @meshmeld,
 Fixes and enhancements by Brent Wesley, @ratava, 07/2023

 fit.py is design to simulate traffic for testing modern firwall blocking techniques.
-## WARNING If you use this script in a production monirtored environment it will trigger a large amount of alerts.
+## WARNING If you use this script in a production environment it will trigger a large amount of alerts.
 Inclding Antivirus.
 No virus code is executed by this script but attempts will be made to acces sites and IP's with know bad code and ssl certificates.
 This includes lists from the follwing sources.

-IP Reputation Testing - firehol.org Webclient ip reputation list AV Testing - VX Vault
+IP Reputation Testing - firehol.org Webclient ip reputation list
+AV Testing - VX Vault
 AV Testing - eicar.org
 WF blocking - Chrome Malicious Website list
 Malware URL's - urlhaus.abuse.ch Last 30 days list
 APP Ctrl - Application control triggers
 Good Web Traffic - Good web traffic (great for testing request througput, tests conducted in browser)

 N.B.
 Please contact me if you wish to see any further data sources added.
 # Installing

 FIT runs under python3, the recommend installation menthod is to use pyvenv.